irishjack490/MineSweeperTexas/README.md

  Pseudo Code:

- //Create a board with 8 rows, 8 columns, total of 64 same size boxes
+ //Create a board with 8 rows, 8 columns, total of 64 same size boxes.

  //Add code that generates 10 mines in random squares /Add code that displays a number for the adjacent mines, these must be non-visible until player clicks on the squares